rust-lang/cargo/src/doc/guide.md

 Hello, world!</code></pre>

 To pass some arguments to your program, use `cargo run first_arg second_arg`.
-If flags are being passed, use a '--' separator to tell Cargo which flags go where, like `cargo run -- --foo -b bar`.
+If flags are being passed, use a “--” separator to tell Cargo which flags go where, like `cargo run -- --foo -b bar`.

-You'll now notice a new file, `Cargo.lock`.
+You’ll now notice a new file, `Cargo.lock`.
 It contains information about our dependencies.
-Since we don't have any yet, it's not very interesting.
+Since we don’t have any yet, it’s not very interesting.

-Once you're ready for release, you can use `cargo build --release` to compile your files with optimizations turned on:
+Once you’re ready for release, you can use `cargo build --release` to compile your files with optimizations turned on:

 <pre><code class="language-shell"><span class="gp">$</span> cargo build --release
 <span style="font-weight: bold"